irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/users.rst

         still place calls.

     Max Calls
-        Limits the number of received calls if the user is handling simultaneously (inbound and outbound) more than the number set.
+        Limits the number of concurrent received calls.
 Set 0 for unlimited calls.

     Calls from non-granted IPs:
         Enable calling from non-granted IP addresses for this user.